 (For the purposes of disclosure I was given access to the premium account in order to do my review).

 However, once I was logged into the paid version, it ran much better.
 What FotoJet offers is an online tool to do photo editing, design work and also collage.
 If you have a business or blog, it's actually very useful to have all these in one package.
-I do a lot of design and have been using Canva up to now which is brilliant for creating Social Media images and lots more.
+I do a lot of design and have been using Canva up to now which is brilliant for creating Social Media images and lots more - check it out here - Canva Templates.
 If you are used to Canva, FotoJet compares very well.
 The user interface is similar, with lots of templates to choose from and the option to create your own design with custom dimensions.
 The premium version offers the full range of templates and fonts.
 You can add your own images and clipart, as well as text.
 One thing FotoJet doesn't have is the range of premade text box designs which Canva has but this isn't a huge issue as these can be a bit awkward to work with once you change the text.